floooh/chips/README.md

 ## What's New

+* **31-Dec-2018**:

+- A complete set of debugging UI headers using Dear ImGui has been added, each chip emulator has a window which visualizes the pin- and internal-state, and there are helper windows which implement a memory editor, memory "heatmap" (visualize read/write/execute operations), disassembler and CPU step debugger.
+Finally there are 'integration headers' which implement an entire UI for an emulated system.
+Note that the implementation part of the UI headers needs to be compiled as C++, the 'public API' of the headers are callable from C though.

+- The CPU emulators (z80.h and m6502.h) have new trap handling.
+Instead of predefined "slots", a trap evaluation callback is now installed, which is called at the end of each CPU instruction.
+This is used extensively by the new debugging UIs to keep track of CPU operations and breakpoint support.

+- The Amstrad CPC emulation has gained floppy disc loading support, and the video system precision has been improved (many modern graphics demos at least work now instead of having completely broken rendering, but there's still more to be done).

+- Loading local files via drag'n'drop has been improved in the WebAssembly version, all emulators can now properly detect and load all supported file formats via drag'n'drop.

 * **23-Jul-2018**: all chip emulators with callbacks now have an extra
 ```user_data``` argument in the callbacks which is provided in the init
 function, this makes the chip emulators a bit more flexible when more than